 Understanding Taxes

 If you run your shop as a business, you must handle taxes professionally.
-In India, this could involve GST registration once you cross a certain income threshold.
-You can also claim your business expenses (like material costs) to reduce your taxable income.
+In many countries, you can claim your business expenses (like material costs) to reduce your taxable income.
 A hobbyist does not have these obligations or benefits.
-Consulting a tax professional is a wise step when you decide to treat your **Etsy shop as a business**.
+Consulting a tax professional is a wise step.

 Legal and Branding Differences